Optimization-Based Safe Stabilizing Feedback with Guaranteed Region of Attraction: Analysis of Safety QP with Stability Penalty

-The next result shows that, under certain technical assumptions, by taking $\epsilon$ sufficiently small, any level set of $V$ that does not contain points incompatible points is a region of attraction of a small neighborhood of the origin for the closed-loop system.
+The next result shows that, by taking $\epsilon$ sufficiently small for the closed-loop system, any level set of $V$ that does not contain incompatible points is a region of attraction of a neighborhood of the origin.